dacorvo/tensorsandbox/cifar10/models/alex/README.md

 @10,000:  81,2%
 @50,000:  86,0%
 @100,000: 86,4%
+@300,000: 87,5%

-Again, we see a lower processing time for an equivalent processing cost.
+Again, we see a lower training time for an equivalent processing cost, which is odd.
+Also, inference time seems a bit higher.

 Size : 1.49 Millions of parameters
 Flops: 35.20 Millions of operations